balajraj/set_packing/README.md

 # Airline Seat Allocation

  Seat allocation for given a set of passengers is an optimization problem that is normally faced by airlines.
 The problem belongs to category of set packing problem.
 The set packing problem in computer science is NP complete, meaning there are no known polynomial runtime algorithm available [1].
 In the reference paper researchers at IBM have tried to solve the same problem using set packing approach.
-So a similar approach has been followed in the current code for seat allocation.
-Two important constraints that have been used to solve the set packing problem to ensure the overall passenger satisfaction increases and it is achieved by,
+It takes exponential time to find the optimal solution, here in this approach it was tried to achieve greater satisfaction based on some constraints, so the program can run in polynomial time.
+Important constraints that have been used to solve the set packing problem to ensure the overall passenger satisfaction increases and it is achieved by,

   - Assign the window preference passengers first.
   - Keeping the group of passengers in a single row.
+  - Not allow gaps in seat allocation.

 ### Assumptions
 Here are some of the assumptions have been made while coding this solution.
 The assumptions help to keep the code simple, though the design of the code is such if the conditions has to be meet in future, the code can be easily modified to satisfy additional required functionality.